Introduction

 TBD 🏗️

-# Working with Processes - a process can be communicated with through its Handle, which is received once it is spawned - a process can be spawned from a node as an unsupervised top-level process (more on that later) or spawned from other processes which will be their parent and supervise them. - ctx what is it etc communication between processes - send and send_in to send messages - req and req_timeout to send requests
+# Working with Actors - an actor can be communicated with through its Handle, which is received once it is spawned - an actor can be spawned from a node as an unsupervised top-level actor (more on that later) or spawned from other actors which will be their parent and supervise them. - ctx what is it etc communication between actors - send and send_in to send messages - req and req_timeout to send requests

 TBD 🏗️

-process lifecycle - process spawns and lives in memory forever until its stopped - stopped by its parent being stopped, by being stopped manually or by its parent supervision strategy - when a process is spawned, the init method is called to create the process instance - when a process is stopped the exit method is called. - when a process is restarted, the exit method is first called, and then the init to create a new instance of the process. the handle remains the same though.
+actor lifecycle - actor spawns and lives in memory forever until its stopped - stopped by its parent being stopped, by being stopped manually or by its parent supervision strategy - when a actor is spawned, the init method is called to create the actor instance - when a actor is stopped the exit method is called. - when a actor is restarted, the exit method is first called, and then the init to create a new instance of the actor. the handle remains the same though.

 TBD 🏗️

-supervisoin - top level processes created by a node are unsupervised - every process created by another process is superivsed by its parent - supervision means that the parent decide can decide what to do with its children when one of them errors. - two main strategies, one for one, one for all - can restart, stop, resume or escalate - a process will finish handling whatever message it is currently handling before stopping (or restarting) itself
+supervisoin - top level actors created by a node are unsupervised - every actor created by another actor is superivsed by its parent - supervision means that the parent decide can decide what to do with its children when one of them errors. - two main strategies, one for one, one for all - can restart, stop, resume or escalate - a actor will finish handling whatever message it is currently handling before stopping (or restarting) itself